niell-ion/derail-docs/docs/derail_setup.md

 **Step 3: Connect the Positive Lead**

-!!! warning "Loose connection hazard"
+!!! warning "Loose Connection Hazard"
     A wire that is not fully secured can cause overheating, arcing, or system failure.

 * Insert the spade connector fully into the screw terminal.
    - Ensure that no bare conductor is exposed outside the terminal housing.
    - The insulation should come right up to the terminal opening.

-* Using the **correct screwdriver** (Tools and Equipment)[#tools-and-equipment], turn the screw clockwise until the wire is firmly clamped in place.
+* Turn the screw clockwise until the wire is firmly clamped in place.
    - The wire should not shift or pull out with gentle tugging.
    - Do **not** overtighten—this may damage the screw or deform the wire.